PadamTMagar/Hajir-online-attendance/README.md

 - View report and data analysis.

-This project is designed and developed by Padam Thapa Magar with collaboration with Pemba Tamang Lama
+This project is designed and developed by Padam Thapa Magar with collaboration with Pemba Tamang
 [It is 4sem Project]

 ## Dashboard